hgrecco/pint/docs/pandas.rst

 It is convenient to use the `Pandas package`_ when dealing with numerical data, so Pint provides `PintArray`.
 A `PintArray` is a `Pandas Extension Array`_, which allows Pandas to recognise the Quantity and store it in Pandas DataFrames and Series.

 For this to work, we rely on `Pandas Extension Types`_ which are still experimental.
-As a result, we currently have to build the latest version of Pandas' master branch from source as documented in the `Pandas README`_.
+As a result, we are currently pinned to a specific commit, with version id ``0.24.0.dev0+625.gbdb7a16``, of Pandas.

 Basic example
 -------------